RobSpectre/Twilio-Hackpack-for-Heroku-and-Flask/README.md

 ## Installation

-Step-by-step on how to install and configure this hackpack.
+Step-by-step on how to deploy, configure and develop on this hackpack.

-### Basic Install
+### Getting Started

 1) Grab latest source
 <pre>